Home » Current Course Material » PECN 6000, What’s Happening to Democratic Capitalism?

 Evaluation: Your performance in this course will be evaluated on the basis of weekly reaction papers (worth 100 points), and one research paper (worth 100 points).
 To receive an A, you must earn at least 90 percent of the points available.
 To pass the course you must earn at least 60 percent of the points available.
 Grades between these limits will be determined on the basis of your performance relative to that of the class as a whole.

 Policy on analytical comments.
 Each analytical comment will be marked on a 100 point basis, but the final analytical comments marks will be the average of your individual analytical comment marks.
 The analytical comments are written assignments consisting of two parts: a comment on the assigned reading for the week (90 of 100 points); and 5 questions raised by the assigned reading for the week (10 of 100 points).
 The comment should be about 3 double-spaced pages long.
 Do not waste time summarizing the reading.
 The goal is to identify some aspect of the reading that strikes you as particularly interesting and to explain why you find it interesting.
 The questions should identify things you would like to see discussed in class.
 Failure to include discussion questions will receive a 5 point penalty.
-The comments are due on, or before, the start of the class in which the material is discussed.
+The comments are due no later than 5pm the day before the start of the class in which the material is discussed.
 Late comments will not be accepted.
 I will drop the two lowest analytical comment scores.

 Research papers.
 Every member of the seminar is required to produce a research paper on some aspect of the current political economy (broadly related to the subject matter of the course).
 These papers must be original work, plagiarism will not be tolerated.
 Broadly speaking, I expect papers in the 25-35 page range.
-To ensure that topics are well-established and suitable for the course, I require a proposal due no later than the fifth meeting of the course (15 February).
+To ensure that topics are well-established and suitable for the course, I require a proposal due no later than the fifth meeting of the course (16 September).
 Late proposals will result in a 10 point penalty to be assessed on the paper’s final score.
-Research papers are due at the last regular meeting of the course (26 April).
+Research papers are due at the last regular meeting of the course (2 December).
 Late papers will not be accepted, and will earn a score of 0 points.

 These papers must be original work, plagiarism will not be tolerated.
 This includes: unattributed appropriation of someone else’s work; and excessive use (whether or not attributed) of a secondary source [including, in particular, any of the above survey articles.]
 If you are unclear as to what constitutes plagiarism, consult the Tulane University Honor Code on plagiarism.